Skip to main content

 A crankshaft is an extremely complex and finely honed piece of engineering that doesn’t only consist of the crank throws.
 Key parts include crank pins, oil passages, the keyway, main journals and the flywheel mounting flange.

-But the engine crank also comprises numerous in-built weights and balances that are designed to keep vibration to a minimum as it rotates.
+But the engine crank also comprises numerous in-built weights and balances designed to keep vibration to a minimum as it rotates.

 Any such vibration could be magnified and would cause damage to the bearings the crankshaft is mounted in, as well as the conrods and pistons.